ADVANTICS/documentation/charge-controllers/secc_generic/secc_bidirectional.md

 ## Introduction

 The third version of ADVANTICS generic interface for SECC introduces an even more generic way of handling power transfer.
-This extended API provides new features more in line with the bidirectional enabled standards, ISO15118-20 and CHAdeMO V2G in particular.
+This extended API provides new features more in line with bidirectional enabled standards, ISO15118-20 and CHAdeMO V2G in particular.

-Based on the charger configuration and the vehicle parameters, the interface will select the control mode and set the current limits to meet the power transfer session requirements.
+Based on charger configuration and vehicle parameters, the interface will select the operational mode and provide current limits to meet power transfer requirements.
-The version 3 of the interface provided improvements that made it easier to integrate and more user-friendly while keeping the changes minimal to facilitate the migration.
+Version 3 of the interface provides improvements that made it easier to integrate, and are more user-friendly while keeping changes minimal to facilitate the migration.

 ## Relevant config entries

 - In the pistol section
   - `charger_type`: Use `Advantics_Generic_DC_v3`
   - `is_bidirectional`: Set to `true`
-  - `max_charger_voltage`: will be used as the default value in case signal [<<DC_Power_Parameters.Maximum_Voltage>>](#DC_Power_Parameters) is 0.
+  - `max_charger_voltage`: will be used as the default value in case signal [DC_Power_Parameters.Maximum_Voltage](#DC_Power_Parameters-Maximum_Voltage) is 0.
-  - `max_charger_current`: will be used as the default value in case signal [<<DC_Power_Parameters.Maximum_Charge_Current>>](#DC_Power_Parameters) is 0.
+  - `max_charger_current`: will be used as the default value in case signal [DC_Power_Parameters.Maximum_Charge_Current](#DC_Power_Parameters-Maximum_Charge_Current) is 0.
-  - `max_charger_discharge_current`: will be used as the default value in case signal [<<DC_Power_Parameters.Maximum_Discharge_Current>>](#DC_Power_Parameters) is 0.
+  - `max_charger_discharge_current`: will be used as the default value in case signal [DC_Power_Parameters.Maximum_Discharge_Current](#DC_Power_Parameters-Maximum_Discharge_Current) is 0.
   - `enable_iso_part20`: Set to `true`
   - `enable_iso_ed1` has been renamed `enable_iso_part2`.